 - Top round

-CHEF TIP: No matter what cut of maet you select; It should be thinly sliced against the grain for maximum tenderness.
+No matter what cut of meat you select; It should be thinly sliced against the grain for maximum tenderness.

 Oyster Sauce – This will add some exceptional flavors and while oysters are an ingredient, it is masked behind everything else in it, so don’t worry.

-Sherry Wine – Sherry is incredibly traditional in Chinese cooking and will add another layer of complexity into it.
-Don’t skip on this!
+Sherry Wine – Sherry is incredibly traditional in Chinese cooking and will add another layer of complexity to it.
+Don’t skimp on this.
+Mirin or rice wine would be preferred over sherry wine if you can find it.

 Sugar – Since there are so many savory and umami flavors in the sauce, help to balance it out with some sweetness.
 You can also use honey if you’d like!